Search by Keyword

 Since the touring days of The Beatles were over the previous year, the group never performed “Getting Better” live in any form.
 However, Paul did include the song during a few of his concert tours.

 His first inclusion of “Getting Better” was during his “Driving USA” tour, which ran from April 1st through May 18th, 2002.
 His “Back In The US” tour also included the song, this tour stretching from September 21st to October 29th of 2002.
 His brief “Driving Mexico” tour, which comprised only three dates between November 2nd and 5th of 2002, included the song as well.
 Then on to the orient with his “Driving Japan” tour, which ran from November 11th through 18th of 2002, “Getting Better” still being included in the set list.
 His “Back In The World” tour continued his use of the song, this tour running from March 25th (Paris) to June 1st (Liverpool), 2003.
-After retiring the song from live performances for many years, he brought it back for his "Got Back" tour, which ran from April 28th, 2022 (Spokane, WA) to December 16th, 2023 (Rio de Janeiro, Brazil).
+After retiring the song from live performances for many years, he brought it back for his "Got Back" tour, which ran from April 28th, 2022 (at the Spokane Arena in Spokane, WA) to December 16th, 2023 (Rio de Janeiro, Brazil).

 Conclusion